Proper polyhedral divisors and torus actions over arbitrary fields: Split torus actions: affine normal varieties and pp-divisors

-Every geometrically integral and geometrically normal affine variety endowed with an effective action of a split algebraic torus arises from a pp-divisors over a geometrically integral geometrically normal semiprojective variety.
+Every affine normal variety endowed with an effective action of a split algebraic torus arises from a pp-divisor over a normal semi-projective variety.
 There are many pp-divisors encoding the same pair.
-For example, let $\Delta:=[1,+\infty]\subset \Q$, the action
+For example, let $\Delta := [1, +\infty] \subset \Q$, the action